wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 ## Sample details

-Describe sample details
+Unit tests developed for a SQL Server solution are not just meant to verify that requirements have been met once, prior to release; the real game changer is represented by the possibility of repeating the checks during the development of new code and during the bug fixing process.

+The repeatability of the tests provides the ability to automate them, an essential condition for integrating automatic tests within a Continuous Integration platform.
+In this article we described how to automate the testing of SQL Server objects using tSQLt, Docker and GitHub Actions!

 <a name=disclaimers></a>

 ## Disclaimers

-The code included in this sample is not intended to be ...
+The code included in this sample is not intended to be a set of best practices on how to build scalable enterprise grade unit testing or CI/CD system.
+This is beyond the scope of this quick start sample.

 <a name=related-links></a>